soltiHQ/taskvisor/README.md

 Taskvisor provides that structure: a small, event-driven supervision layer that keeps async work supervised and transparent.

 ## Quick example
-Runs forever, restarts automatically on each completion, and emits lifecycle events.
+Runs forever, restarts automatically on each completion, and emits lifecycle events:
 ```rust
 use tokio_util::sync::CancellationToken;